osfx/vesta/README.md

 # Vesta

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/vesta`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+###Welcome to Vesta Gem!

 ## Installation

-Add this line to your application's Gemfile:
+First you need to install [Vesta Control Panel](https://github.com/serghey-rodin/vesta) .
+After that add this line to your application's Gemfile:

 ```ruby
 gem 'vesta'